 A COOL DIP IN THE BARREN SAHARAN CRICK

-Abebe, a young Ethiopian man whose village was submerged with the building of a dam, has come to live with an African-American family in a small Maryland town.
-He befriends a small white boy struck mute by witnessing violence in his own home, and gradually comes to see how his host family still live with their own death-by-water ghosts.
+Abebe, a young Ethiopian man whose village was submerged with the building of a dam, has come to live with an African-American family in a small Maryland town, gradually coming to see how his host family still live with their own death-by-water ghosts.
 Commissioned by and world premiere at Playwrights Horizons as a co-production with The Play Company and the Culture Project.
 Masterwork Production Award.

-Ness, a twelve-year-old orphan girl in a rural town, navigates the changes in her life: local tensions regarding the possibility of a strike at the factory that employs her older brother and family breadwinner; the love developing between that brother and a co-worker—a family friend and married man; and her own helplessness as a girl growing into womanhood while her sole female family member, her grandmother, daily slips further away from lucidity, and from Ness.
+Ness, a twelve-year-old girl in a rural town, navigates the changes in her life: local tensions regarding the possibility of a strike at the factory that employs her older brother and family provider; the love developing between that brother and a male, married co-worker; and her grandmother slipping increasingly away from lucidity.
 World premiere at Hartford Stage Company.

-An African-American police officer struggles with the contradictions of his race and profession while confronting the black community he is bound to protect and being haunted by his cop father’s violent death.
+An African-American police officer struggles with the contradictions of his race and profession while confronting the black community he is bound to protect.
 Commissioned by and world premiere at Atlantic Theater Company.

 LIFE BY ASPHYXIATION

-After thirty years on death row, Jojo has company: Nat Turner in the next-door cell on one side, Crazy Horse in the next-door cell on the other.
-His execution date is approaching, and he bides these days chatting with his best-friend prison guard and with the ghost of his ever-present victim.
+After thirty years on death row, Jojo has company: Nat Turner in the next-door cell.
+Jojo's execution date is approaching, and he bides these last days chatting with his best-friend prison guard and with the ghost of his ever-present victim.
 World premiere in one-act form at Playwrights Horizons.
-One-act read at Joe’s Pub as part of the Public Theater’s Public Forum.
-Full-length version developed at Crossroads Theatre Company’s Genesis Festival.
+One-act read at Joe's Pub as part of the Public Theater's Public Forum.
+Full-length version developed at Crossroads Theatre Company's Genesis Festival.

 LIGHT RAISE THE ROOF

-Cole, a homeless man and self-taught architect and builder, is commissioned by other homeless to design and construct houses for them out of scraps around New York City.
-He struggles with all the obstacles challenging the most economically disadvantaged community.
+Cole, a homeless man and self-taught architect and builder, is commissioned by other homeless to design and construct houses out of scraps around New York City.
 The set is a key character.
 World premiere at New York Theatre Workshop.

 MOOT THE MESSENGER

-A young journalist and her soldier brother separately wind up in Iraq.
+A young journalist and her soldier brother wind up, separately, in Iraq.
 Their Vietnam grandfather compares notes with the younger generation, and Abu Ghraib hits very close to home.
-Commissioned by and world premiere at Actors Theatre of Louisville’s Humana Festival.
+Commissioned by and world premiere at Actors Theatre of Louisville's Humana Festival.